OpenLightingProject/ola/plugins/usbdmx/README.md

 The new version of the plugin uses the asynchronous mode of operation and a single thread for the libusb completion handling.

-You can opt-in to the new asynchronous mode by passing the --use\_async\_libusb flag to olad.
+You can opt-in to the new asynchronous mode by passing the --use-async-libusb flag to olad.
 Assuming we don't find any problems, at some point this will become the default and the synchronous implementation will be removed.